NBISweden/sbpda/Units/In_Situ_Sequencing/Codes/Workflows/NicheCompass/README.md

 This workflow runs NicheCompass which is a graph deep learning method designed to analyze spatial omics data by characterizing cell niches through cellular communication principles.
 It integrates knowledge of inter- and intracellular interaction pathways to learn an interpretable latent space of cells across multiple tissue samples, facilitating the construction and querying of spatial reference atlases.
 For more details check [NicheCompass page](https://nichecompass.readthedocs.io/en/latest/index.html).

+**Note: the nichecompass conda env is installed/used by nextflow using environment.yaml file.
+There is no need to install nichecompass but if you for development or improving or adapting the workflow you should install the conda env.
+The installation information is providfed in [nichecompass page](https://nichecompass.readthedocs.io/en/latest/installation.html)**

 #### Step-by-step description of your NicheCompass workflow:

 ##### CHECK_SAMPLESHEET